New Taipei City Martyrs' Shrine

 新北市忠烈祠大門拱門

-The Chongli Shrine is located next to the Tamsui Huwei Fort, surrounded by ancient trees and lush greenery.
-It was the battlefield of the Battle of Huwei during the Sino-French War.
+The Martyrs' Shrine is located next to the Huwei Fort in Tamsui, surrounded by ancient trees and lush greenery.
+It is the historic battlefield of the Huwei Campaign during the Sino-French War.
 After Japan occupied Taiwan, a shrine was built in the 14th year of the Showa era (1939) to honor Emperor Meiji.
-After the restoration of Taiwan, the shrine fell into disrepair and became a ruin.
-In 1974, the New Taipei City Government demolished it and rebuilt it on the original foundation, preserving the original architectural scale of the shrine but adopting a Chinese palace-style design, becoming the "New Taipei City Chongli Shrine," which enshrines the spirits of many anti-Japanese martyrs.
+After the restoration of Taiwan, it fell into disrepair and became a ruin.
+The New Taipei City Government demolished it in the 63rd year of the Republic of China and rebuilt it on the original foundation, maintaining the scale of the original shrine but adopting a traditional Chinese palace architectural style, thus becoming the "New Taipei City Martyrs' Shrine," where many spirits of anti-Japanese martyrs are enshrined.

 Address:No. 31, Lane 6, Section 1, Zhongzheng Road, Tamsui District, New Taipei City 251